tobias-weiss-ai-xr/opendesk-edu/docs/workflow.md

 ### Disclaimer

-openDesk consists only of community products, so there is no SLA to receive service updates or backports of critical security fixes.
+openDesk consists only of community products, so there is no SLA to receive service updates or backport of critical security fixes.
 This has two consequences:
 - In production scenarios, you should replace the community versions of the functional components with supported, SLA-backed paid versions.
 - openDesk aims to always update to the latest available releases of the community components and we therefore have rolling technical releases.